 Diamonds were formed billions of years ago under extreme heat and pressure deep within the Earth, leaving almost all with tiny ‘birthmarks’ known as inclusions.
 It is these imperfections that give each diamond its unique character because these flaws interact with light as it passes through the stone.

-The colour of the diamond you choose is a matter of personal preference and there is a wide range to consider, from warm white to varying shades of yellow.
+The colour of the diamond you choose is a matter of personal preference and there is a wide range to consider: from warm white to varying shades of yellow.
 True colourless diamonds are very rare and very valuable – the less colour, the higher the value.

 Each is graded using the GIA colour scale from D (colourless, high value) to Z (light colour, lower value) and can affect the price dramatically.
 Most diamonds fall somewhere between D and J (near colourless).

-Interestingly the GIA colour scale does not use the letters A, B and C as these letters were included in an older and more inconsistent grading scale that was used before the official GIA colour scale was introduced.
+Interestingly the GIA colour scale does not use the letters A, B and C as these letters were included in an older and more inconsistent grading scale which was used before the official GIA colour scale was introduced.
 The creators of the GIA colour scale wanted to start fresh and avoid any confusion or association to earlier systems.

 The price of a diamond can rise exponentially as the carat size increases, however size does not necessarily enhance the value of a diamond, particularly if it is badly cut.
 The cut, colour and clarity also determine a diamond’s value.

-Carat is sometimes the first thing people look to before choosing a diamond, but it shouldn’t be the only measure of a perfect stone as there are many important elements that play a part – the 4 C’s and the desire and eye of the beholder.
+Carat is sometimes the first thing people look to when choosing a diamond, but it shouldn’t be the only measure of a perfect stone as there are many important elements that play a part – the 4 C’s and the desire and eye of the beholder.